Secondary Transition for Students with Disabilities Modules

 Please note that use of the Modules is not mandatory for school personnel.
 Module content is best practice and is not intended to be used for compliance monitoring.

 The Secondary Transition for Students with Disabilities Modules are accessed from the Learning Management System link within your OH|ID account.
 Enrollment in the modules requires an Ohio educator license.

 Don’t have a license?
 Don’t worry!
 Please click here for alternate access.

 Individuals coordinating transition may also be interested in obtaining a Transition to Work (TTW) Endorsement.
-Career Assessment Specialists (CAS) and Job Training Coordinators (JTC) are required to hold the TTW Endorsement.
+Job Training Coordinators (JTC) are required to hold the TTW Endorsement.
 Click here to learn more.

 Kohler, P.D.,Gothberg, J.E., Fowler, C., and Coyle, J. (2016).
 Taxonomy for transition programming 2.0: A model for planning, organizing, and evaluation transition education, services, and programs.